liorgr-cell/liorgr-cell-ChocolateSales/README.md

 [View the full SQL script here 💻](USA_Market.sql)

 ## 📈 Visualization (R & ggplot2)
 Using R, I transitioned from the SQL Master Table to a clear visual representation of the demand curves.
-The graph is specifically designed to emphasize the differences in price elasticities between the products, visually distinguishing steep (inelastic) curves from shallow (elastic) ones.
+The graph is specifically designed to emphasize the differences in price elasticities between the products, visually distinguishing steep (inelastic) curves from shallow (elastic) ones. *[Click here to view the full R Analysis script 📈](USA_Market.R)*

 ## 💡 Key Conclusions
 * **The "Normal Good" Behavior:** The analysis revealed a clear pattern: the more a product is perceived as a standard, "normal" daily good (e.g., Drinking Coco), the smaller the change in quantity demanded when prices increased.
 Consumers absorbed the price hikes with minimal drop in purchasing volume (Highly Inelastic).